Jacques Plumain: First suspected murders

 In May 1999, the police in Plobsheim were notified of the murder of a 23-year-old prostitute, whose body was found in a garage.
 As he was a soldier stationed near the area at the time, Plumain was proposed as a suspect, but was not arrested due to a lack of evidence against him.
 Later that month, he completed his service and returned to Strasbourg, where he worked as a sprinter at the FC Sochaux-Montbéliard and later as a security guard.

-On July 25, the body of 30-year-old Sylvia Hironimous was discovered in the backyard of a building in Strasbourg.
+On 25 July, the body of 30-year-old Sylvia Hironimous was discovered in the backyard of a building in Strasbourg.
 At the time, nothing connected this murder to Plumain, who up until then had no criminal record and no concrete evidence indicated he was a viable suspect.
 However, three days later, he stabbed and seriously injured another young woman at the exit of a nightclub, for which he would be arrested.
-While he categorically denied responsibility, Plumain was nonetheless convicted and sentenced to a year in prison, but appealed the decision to the criminal court.
-He succeeded in obtaining due to lack of evidence connecting him to the crime, and he was released on October 7 of that year.
+While he categorically denied responsibility, Plumain was nonetheless convicted and sentenced to a year in prison but appealed the decision to the criminal court.
+He succeeded in obtaining it due to lack of evidence connecting him to the crime, and he was released on 7 October of that year.